 GNED 101 is a course taken by almost every degree student at Humber, and it is taught by dozens of different profs.
 The course is designed so that we can teach material we are interested in, within certain very limited parameters.
 There are roughly 40 possible readings we can choose from, and most profs then choose 10 or 12 of them and construct a unique course from those.

-My own background is in literature and the arts, and what we call Cultural Studies, but as much as I would enjoy talking to you about music history or surrealism, I will be discussing the following topics with you: philosophy (two lessons), media history and theory, indigenous studies and colonialism, and finally the climate crisis, nature, and science.
+My own background is in literature and the arts, and what we call Cultural Studies, but as much as I would enjoy talking to you about music history or surrealism, I will be discussing the following topics with you: philosophy (two lessons), media history and theory, capitalism, the psychology of anxiety, and finally the climate crisis, nature, and science.
 I will be looking at these through the theme of "reality."

 My lessons come from my own personal perspective, and you aren't expected to agree with that.
 But you are being tested on your ability to understand the material I'm presenting.
 You don't have to agree with it, and disagreement will be productive, but you have to show that you understood the basic ideas, even if you don't always approve of them or agree with them personally.